manish1822510059/Challenges/Wine Quality/README.md

 * Pandas functions used to analyse data

 ### Task 3: Splitting Training Dataset into Test and Train set
-### Task 4: Train the model using Decision Tree
+### Task 4: Train the model using Various Algorithms and Ensemble Techniques:
-         - Check accuracy score on Test and Train set
-         - Visualise Result by ploting the graph of Predicted Values of Train and Test Set
-         - Display Confusion Matrix and Classification Report
-### Task 5: Train the model using RandomForest
-         - Check accuracy score on Test and Train set
-         - Visualise Result by ploting the graph of Predicted Values of Train and Test Set
-         - Display Confusion Matrix and Classification Report
-### Task 6: Used Randomized Search-CV and Hperparameter tunning in Random Forest:
-           * Tried to increase Test set Accuracy.
-           * Display Confusion Matrix and Classification Report
+- Decision Tree
+- Random Forest
-### Task 7: Train the model using Gradient Boost
+- Gradient Boost
+- XG boost
-             * Check accuracy score on Test and Train set
+### Task 5: Check accuracy score on Test and Train set
-             * Visualise Result by ploting the graph of Predicted Values of Train and Test Set
+### Task 6: Visualise Result by ploting the graph of Predicted Values of Train and Test Set
-             * Display Confusion Matrix and Classification Report
+### Task 7: Display Confusion Matrix and Classification Report of each Model before hyper-parameter tuning.
-### Task 8: Used Hperparameter tunning in Gradient Boost:
+### Task 8: Used Randomized Search-CV and Hperparameter tuning
-              * Tried to increase Test set Accuracy.
-              *  Display Confusion Matrix and Classification Report
-### Task 9: Train the model using XG Boost
-             * Check accuracy score on Test and Train set
-             * Visualise Result by ploting the graph of Predicted Values of Train and Test Set
-             *  Display Confusion Matrix and Classification Report
-### Task 10: Used Hperparameter tunning in XG Boost:
-              * Tried to increase Test set Accuracy.
+-  Tried to increase Test set Accuracy.
-              *  Display Confusion Matrix and Classification Report
+- Display Confusion Matrix and Classification Report of Result after applying Hyper-parameter tuning.
-### Task 11: Prediction on TEST DATA and Check accuracy score of each model
+### Task 9: Prediction on TEST DATA and Check accuracy score of each model

+## Conclusion :
-### Conclusion : Random Forset is giving best Accuracy on Test data, ie It is more accurate in predicting Red Wine Quality.
+Random Forset is giving best Accuracy on Test data, ie It is more accurate in predicting Red Wine Quality.